 - 1. What is a feature transformation that you might do to address a "coupon collecting" problem in your data? - 2.
 What is one reason we would want to look at scatterplots of the data before doing supervised learning? - 3.
-When we fit decision stumps, why do we only consider > (for example) and not consider < or \geq ? - 4.
+When we fit decision stumps, why do we only consider > (for example) and not consider < or $\geq$ ? - 4.
 What is a reason that the data may not be IID in the email spam filtering example from lecture? - 5.
 What is the difference between a validation set and a test set? - 6.
 Why can't we (typically) use the training error to select a hyper-parameter? - 7.
-What is an advantage and a disadvantage of using a large k value in k-fold cross-validation. - 8.
-Why is naive Bayes called "naive"? - 9.
-What is the effect of k in KNN on the two parts (training error and approximation error) of the fundamental trade-off.
-Hint: think about the extreme values. - 10.
+If you can fit one model in 10 sec., how long (in days) does it take to find the best among a set of 16 hyperparameter values using leave-one-out cross-validation on a dataset containing n = 4320 examples? - 8.
+Naïve Bayes makes the assumption that all features are conditionally independent given the class label.
+Why is this assumption necessary and what would happen without it? - 9.
+Why is KNN considered a non-parametric method and what are two undesirable consequences of KNNs non-parametric design? - 10.
 For any parametric model, how does increasing number of training examples n affect the two parts of the fundamental trade-off. - 11.
 Suppose we want to classify whether segments of raw audio represent words or not.
 What is an easy way to make our classifier invariant to small translations of the raw audio? - 12.
-Both supervised learning and clustering models take in an input x_i and produce a label y_i .
+Both supervised learning and clustering models take in an input $x_i$ and produce a label $y_i$ .
 What is the key difference? - 13.
 In k-means clustering the clusters are guaranteed to be convex regions.
 Are the areas that are given the same label by KNN also convex?